 Make sure to read through the Disneyland Paris health and safety measures webpage for the most up-to-date information and specific details about the Health Pass before planning your visit.

-My husband and I are fully vaccinated, so to prepare for our France road trip, we scanned our NHS vaccination certificate QR codes into France’s “TousAntiCovid” app (click here to find it in the iOS store and here in the Google Play store).
+To prepare for our France road trip, we scanned our NHS vaccination certificate QR codes into France’s “TousAntiCovid” app (click here to find it in the iOS store and here in the Google Play store) to show that we are fully vaccinated.
 We then would open the TousAntiCovid app and cast members would scan the QR codes at the security queue before we entered Disneyland Paris or Walt Disney Studios Park.

 Disneyland Paris also accepts showing the vaccination certificate QR codes in the NHS app to be scanned.
 You will, however, still need the TousAntiCovid app set up to check-in at restaurants for Track & Trace around the parks, Disney Village and elsewhere in France, so I found it easier to just use the one app.